Landen Roupp

-Landen Brice Roupp (born September 10, 1998) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+Landen Brice Roupp (/ruːp/ ROOP; born September 10, 1998) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
 He made his MLB debut in 2024.

+Early life

+Roupp was born on September 10, 1998, in Rocky Mount, North Carolina.
+He attended Faith Christian School in Rocky Mount where he played baseball.

-Amateur career
+College career

-Roupp was born in Rocky Mount, North Carolina, and attended Faith Christian School in Rocky Mount, and played four seasons of college baseball at the University of North Carolina Wilmington (UNCW).
+Roupp played four seasons of college baseball at the University of North Carolina Wilmington (UNCW).
 In 2019, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 As a redshirt junior at UNCW in 2021, he started 15 games and went 8–5 with a 2.58 ERA and 118 strikeouts over 101 innings and was named the Colonial Athletic Association Pitcher of the Year.

+Professional career

+Draft and minor leagues

 After the season, he was selected by the San Francisco Giants in the 12th round of the 2021 Major League Baseball draft.

-Professional career

 Roupp signed with the Giants and made his professional debut with the Arizona Complex League Giants and was promoted to the San Jose Giants at the season's end.
 He pitched a total of eight innings between both teams.
 He opened the 2022 season with San Jose as a reliever before moving into the starting rotation and was promoted to the Eugene Emeralds and Richmond Flying Squirrels during the season.
 Over 26 games (14 starts) between the three teams, Roupp went 10–3 with a 2.60 ERA and 152 strikeouts over 107 1/3 innings.
 Roupp returned to Richmond to open the 2023 season, but made only ten starts and pitched only 31 innings, compiling a 1.74 ERA.

-2024
+San Francisco Giants (2024–present)

 On March 28, 2024, Roupp had his contract selected after making San Francisco's Opening Day roster.
 Roupp served as a long reliever in the bullpen before making his first major league start on his 26th birthday against the Milwaukee Brewers.
 Roupp finished the season with a 3.58 ERA in 23 games (4 starts) with 501/3 innings pitched.